Polyurethane Concrete Lifting FAQs – Everything You Need to Know

 Polyurethane concrete lifting is a highly cost-effective solution that provides an excellent alternative to replacing concrete.
 In most cases, concrete lifting can be completed for less than half the cost of pouring new concrete.
 However, the savings can be even greater since the costs associated with demolition, removal, and landscaping are eliminated during the lifting process.

 Polyurethane concrete raising achieves the same results as traditional mudjacking, but with a lightweight material that requires smaller and fewer injection holes.
-This process, also known as slab-jacking, foam jacking, foam lifting or poly lifting, is the latest and most innovative concrete repair method available.
-Its lightweight and versatile properties make it ideal for lifting and levelling concrete slabs and floors, including driveways, sidewalks, patios, basements and more.
+This process, also known as slab-jacking, foam jacking, foam lifting, or poly lifting, is the latest and most innovative concrete repair method available.
+Its lightweight and versatile properties make it ideal for lifting and leveling concrete slabs and floors, including driveways, sidewalks, patios, basements, and more.

 With polyurethane concrete lifting, you can avoid costly and time-consuming replacements and enjoy a smooth and level surface in no time.
 Its cost-effectiveness and efficiency make it a popular choice for both residential and commercial applications.
 So, if you’re looking for a reliable and affordable solution to your concrete repair needs, polyurethane concrete lifting is the way to go.